clnsmth/soso/docs/source/dev/maintaining.rst

 Here are steps to help with your pull request review:

 1. Start a GitHub review on the pull request.
 2. Check that the :ref:`ci-workflow` passes.
-Even if successful, check the workflow run logs for Pylint related messages.
+Even if successful, check the workflow run logs for Ruff related messages.
 Though not required, we recommend these messages be addressed.
 3. New features or bug-fixes should include tests demonstrating the change.
 4. Review the diffs of code and related documentation.
 5. Check for compliance with our :ref:`commit-messages` style.